kaokei/di/tests/injector/ABC_CYCLE/README.md

 ## Scene description

-class A depend on class B
+class A depends on class B
-class B depend on class C
+class B depends on class C
-class C depend on class A
+class C depends on class A